If you look close enough, you might spot one of the alligators!

 Why Not Make It An Overnight Stay?

 It's easy to spend an entire weekend watching the wildlife in Sugar Land, so instead of rushing, why not book a hotel and make a mini vacay of it?
 Which hotel is closest to Cullinan Park?
 Here’s the good news: they all are!
-Sugar Land is a small community and the hotels are all located within easy driving distance.
-A few of our hotels are featured on our Sugar Packets page—check them out for special packages and discounts!
+Sugar Land is a small community, and the hotels are all located within easy driving distance.
+There are some hotel deals you can take advantage of as well.
 Once the sun goes down, you can visit any number of local attractions.
 Sugar Land also features a remarkable variety of restaurants, whether you’re after fast, family-friendly food or a relaxing, gourmet meal.